🔍 공개 퀴즈 검색

 What is the purpose of using specific examples in pathos?

-2. Examples don't matter
+2. Examples don't matter for pathos

-3. To prove logic
+3. To prove logical arguments

 What makes logos persuasive?

-1. Ignoring facts or truth
+1. Ignoring facts and truth

-2. Emotional stories or narratives
+2. Emotional stories and narratives

-3. Personal attacks or insults
+3. Personal attacks and insults

 4. Clear reasoning, solid evidence, and logical connections ✓